DRIVEN BY RESULTS

 Custody relocation may occur when one parent seeks to move out of the residence where he or she previously resided with a minor child.
 In Pennsylvania, if your relocation significantly impairs the ability of the non-relocating party to exercise custodial rights, you are required to give notice to the non-relocating party.
-If you are considering a custody relocation or are concerned that the other parent is seeking to move, contact our central Pennsylvania custody relocation lawyers for help, today.
+If you are considering a custody relocation or are concerned that the other parent is seeking to move, contact our Harrisburg custody relocation lawyers for help, today.

 If the nonrelocating party objects to the custody relocation, a relocation hearing must be held where the court determines whether relocation is in the best interest of the child.
 In determining whether to grant a proposed relocation, the court must consider the following factors, giving weighted consideration to those factors which affect the safety of the child:

 - The nature, quality, extent of involvement and duration of the child’s relationship with the party proposing to relocate and with the nonrelocating party, siblings and other significant persons in the child’s life.

 - The age, developmental stage, needs of the child and the likely impact the relocation will have on the child’s physical, educational and emotional development, taking into consideration any special needs of the child.

 - The feasibility of preserving the relationship between the nonrelocating party and the child through suitable custody arrangements, considering the logistics and financial circumstances of the parties.